 If you’re looking for a solid alternative to Shopify-distributed themes, Debutify is a great option.
 The theme doesn’t require coding and it has a fast page loading speed, which is an important way to reduce store abandonment.

-Debutify comes with more advanced options like adding a customizable footer or product testimonials as well as advanced product filters and featured image slider.
+Debutify comes with more advanced options, such as an option to add a customizable footer or product testimonials, as well as advanced product filters and featured image slider.

 Brooklyn works particularly well from mobile devices thanks to its “mobile-first” philosophy.

 Narrative is not just this theme’s name; it’s also a hint of what it does best: showcasing single products through storytelling.

 If high-quality photographs are your site’s strong point, then Boundless might be a good option.
-This free Shopify theme makes your product photographs the highlight of your online store.
+This free theme makes your product photographs the highlight of your online store.
 Because it’s quite minimalist, you can use it no matter whether you’re selling bikes or candy.

 Minimalist themes work very well because you can use them for many different categories.
 However, sometimes you’ll want something that looks and feels different.
 Venture is a free Shopify theme that has a clear outdoorsy vibe, so it’s a great solution if your product targets the sports and adventure categories.

 Keep in mind that this theme was built for Shopify dropshipping stores with a lot of products, so if you have just a few products it may not be the best option.